 Gary Yamamoto Senko Bait is the most effective Senko on the market.
 The secret to its success lies in a proprietary plastic formulation that produces a unique shine as it sinks, which bass love.

 I have tremendous success using this Senko when fishing from the shore.
-Works great used in a drop shot rig or even texas or wacky rigged.
+Works great in a drop shot rig or even texas or wacky rigged.

 Shore Fishing Techniques

-Once all your tackle is packed and you have picked which shore you want to fish, then it's time to fish.
+Once all your tackle is packed and you have picked which shore you want to fish, it's time to fish.

 Try to be as quiet as you move to your fishing spot.
 Bass are easily spooked if you make too much noise.